 - 1. It is One Of The Many Options

 When we talk about investment we often think about stocks as being one of the few options.
 This is partially true.
-Yes, investing in stocks is a good way to multiply our
+Yes,

 Business meetings have a longstanding reputation for being unexciting.
 Sitcoms, films and even stock photo collections are filled with scenes of employees looking at the clock, rolling their eyes and falling asleep while the presenter seems to drone on interminably.